yenkuanlee/IPDC/README.md

 ### IPDC ER
-- IPDC ER combines IPFS node with ethereum node.
+- IPDC ER combines IPFS node with private ethereum node.
 There are several benefits :
 	- Users can save files to IPFS, and put the file hash into ethereum.
 	- Users can provide their devices for building some private chain.
 	- Chain owner can ask resource to build a private chain through IPDC so that he can manage some blockchain application.